Enrique1987/databricks/01_02_Data_Engineer_Professional/06_Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;C.is incorrect.

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
-It advises applying Z-Ordering to each of the three columns—transaction date, customer ID, and product ID—separately.
+It advises applying Z-Ordering to each of the three columnsâ€”transaction date, customer ID, and product IDâ€”separately.
 Although this method takes into account all three columns, applying Z-Ordering to each column separately does not benefit from the combined order of these columns.
 The data can be arranged to maximize filtering based on multiple columns at once by taking into account the combined order.

 **Question 24: Data Processing A senior data engineer is engaged in a streaming project that calls for performing a stream join operation between streams X and Y while taking event time into account and handling late-arriving events with watermarking.
 To get accurate results, she wants to make sure the join type she selects is compatible with watermarking.
 Which of the following join types will inform the data engineer whether Spark Structured Streaming is compatible with watermarking?**